Yemen's Houthi rebels launch drone boat that hits ship in Red Sea as missile strikes another

 Drone boats have been increasingly used by the Houthis.
 The ship had been heading north to the Suez Canal with armed private security guards aboard, the private security firm Ambrey said.

 Houthi military spokesperson Brig.
-Gen. Yahya Saree later claimed the two attacks in a prerecorded message.
-He named the second vessel, though it did not match against another name circulated by private security officials.
+Gen. Yahya Saree later claimed the two attacks in a prerecorded message, though he identified a different vessel as the second ship attacked.
 The discrepancy could not be immediately reconciled.

 Saree said in a prerecorded video earlier Tuesday that the rebels had launched drones targeting Israel — attacks unreported by Israel as it faces incoming fire from Hezbollah.
 The Houthis have exaggerated claims in the past.